-There are a lot of tutorials on how to convert bifold doors into french doors.
+There are a lot of tutorials on how to convert bifold doors into french doors (check out my more recent post on this).
 The french door look is nice, but we have a small master bathroom and I wanted to maximize space by ensuring that the doors always stay shut.

 One of my pet peeves about our bathroom is that the doors always stays open (maybe from our laziness or maybe the broken bifold door hardware), which impedes on space.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.

 The best idea I could think of was to replace the bifold door hardware and install cafe door hardware (some call it saloon door or butler door hardware).
 This puts the doors on a swinging hinge that stays shut when not in use.

 Side note; looking for sliding barn door hardware instead of cafe door hardware?
 We’ve got you covered with 5 of the best rated barn door hardware kits for bifold doors on Amazon.
 Also check out 10 DIY bifold door ideas here!

 Before I get ahead of myself with the bifold door makeover and cafe door hardware, let me show you these 1980’s bifold doors.